**The "Sticky" Season: Why This Weird Weather is Actually Great for a Trip** Let’s be honest. Right now, the weather is a bit of a mess. One minute it’s pouring rain, and the next minute the sun comes out and turns the world into a giant steamer. You walk outside and—*zap*—your hair is frizzy, your

 The Weight of Cultural Humility: A Lesson from Nagaland

-One of the most painful aspects of traveling through the Eight Sisters and their Brother—or across the borders into Laos and Vietnam—is unintended disrespect.
+One of the most painful aspects of traveling through the Seven Sisters and their Brother—or across the borders into Laos and Vietnam—is unintended disrespect.
 Despite our best intentions, we all stumble.

 The Lesson: Apologizing is a universal language.
 When you overstep, don’t get defensive or try to justify your "city ways."
 Bow your head, offer a sincere apology, and listen.
 These moments of shame are the exact moments that build the "Etiquette Guides" that help others avoid the same mistakes.